Melsuzo/Project_Ansible/README.md

 # Project_Ansible
-Using ansible to install an application on a remote server
+Using ansible to install an application on a remote server.